stratosvomvos/DTR/README.md

 # Why

-Well, torrenting software such as Mtorrent installs stuff on your computer (RAV antivirus) and doesn't let you do much without paying, while stuff like aria2 is very **Fast** and **works without paying** but its command-line based so its hard to use! :(
+Well, torrenting software such as Mtorrent is pretty cluttered while stuff like aria2 is very **Fast** and **works faster** but its command-line based so its hard to use! :(

 ## What does DTR do then?
 Well, DTR is just a way of making Aria2 **easy to use** by only needing to **put the torrent name** and just **pressing enter!**